60pportunities/documentacao/docs/ggha.md

 ```
 In this example, the build_and_test job will only run if the event that triggered the workflow is a push event and either the current branch is the main branch or the commit message contains the [build] string.

 By combining expressions with logical operators, you can create more nuanced conditions for executing jobs and steps in your Git- Hub Actions workflows.
-This added level of control enables you to create more efficient and adaptable workflows, ultimately simpli- fying their maintenance and improving resource management.
+This added level of control enables you to create more efficient and adaptable workflows, ultimately simplifying their maintenance and improving resource management.

 ### Conditional Job Dependencies
 Conditional job dependencies in GitHub Actions enable you to create dependencies between jobs and control their execution order based on the success or failure of previous jobs.
 This functionality can help you optimize resource usage, reduce runtime, and improve the maintainability of your workflows.